Awale-Abdi/Text-Mining-Vader-LDA-Pipeline/README.md

 <h1 align="center">COVID-19 Twitter Sentiment & Topic Modeling: NLP-Driven Social Media Campaign Analysis</h1>

 ## 📊 Overview
 This solo-developed NLP and machine learning project transforms raw Twitter data into actionable business intelligence.
-Originally part of a graduate-level **Social Media Analytics** course, I independently built the entire data pipeline; handling data cleaning, sentiment analysis, topic modeling, and visualization.
-I then walked my MBA teammates through the project’s structure and insights.
-This allowed them to focus on creating our PowerPoint and final presentation video, where they demonstrated a solid grasp of the technical concepts and contributed insights.

-By clearly communicating complex methods and findings, I enabled the team to confidently deliver a polished final presentation and recorded video submission.
+Originally part of a graduate-level Social Media Analytics course, I independently built the entire data pipeline—processing and cleaning 409,915 salvageable tweets across three Covid-19 datasets.
+I handled sentiment analysis, topic modeling, and data visualization, then guided my MBA teammates through the structure and findings.
+This enabled them to focus on building our PowerPoint and final presentation video, where they demonstrated a strong grasp of the technical concepts and added valuable insights.
+By clearly communicating complex methods and results, I helped the team confidently deliver a polished final presentation and recorded submission.

 ## 📌 Key Business Questions Answered
 - **What was the public sentiment during the early COVID-19 pandemic?**